dikshadamahe/Vyom-Garud/README.md

 - Icons: Custom SVG implementation
 - Videos and images: Public folder assets

-## License

-This project was created for educational and assessment purposes.

 ---

 **Built with love and attention to detail By Diksha Damahe❤️.**